wavefrontHQ/help/system_prefs.md

-### System Preferences
+### Organization Settings

-System Preferences allow users with **Accounts & Groups** permissions to set Wavefront preferences:
+Organization Settings allow users with **Accounts & Groups** permissions to set Wavefront preferences:

 The **New User Defaults** tab has these options:
 * Globally set whether Getting Started Progress display and Query Builder are the defaults.
 Individual users can override those settings.